Past Event: What's Next for Ice Skating in New York?

-Budd Mishkin (moderator) was the host of "One on 1 with Budd Mishkin" on NY1 from 2003 to 2017 where he profiled more than 300 influential New Yorkers with significant personal and professional ties to the city including Anthony Bourdain, Gloria Steinem, and Yoko Ono.
-He has served as a sports anchor/reporter for NY1’s nightly program “Sports on 1, The Last Word,” covering some of the biggest events in recent New York sports history.
-Mishkin is also a regular host and moderator for events at the 92nd St. Y.
+Budd Mishkin (moderator) hosted the long-running show "One on 1 with Budd Mishkin" on the television network NY1 (2003 to 2017) where he profiled over 300 influential New Yorkers with significant personal and professional ties to the city including Anthony Bourdain, Gloria Steinem, and Yoko Ono.
+He has also served as a sports anchor/reporter for NY1’s nightly program “Sports on 1, The Last Word,” covering some of the biggest events in recent New York sports history.

 $20 for adults | $15 for seniors, students & educators (with ID) | $10 for Museum members

 Includes Museum admission.